-The 3-D NCODA MVOI ocean analysis variables include temperature, salinity, geopotential, and velocity, which are analyzed simultaneously using a HYCOM forecast from the previous assimilation cycle as the first guess.
+The 3D NCODA MVOI ocean analysis variables include temperature, salinity, geopotential, and velocity, which are analyzed simultaneously using a HYCOM forecast from the previous assimilation cycle as the first guess.
 In support of HYCOM, a new analysis variable was added to NCODA that corrects the model isopycnal layer pressures based on differences between the depths of density surfaces predicted by the model and those from observations.
 The NCODA horizontal correlations are multivariate in geopotential and velocity, thereby permitting adjustments to the mass field to correlate with adjustments to the velocity field.
 The velocity adjustments are in geostrophic balance with the geopotential increments, and the geopotential increments are in hydrostatic agreement with the T & S increments.
-Synthetic T & S profiles obtained using the Cooper and Haines [1996] approach were used for downward projection of SSH below the mixed layer.
+Synthetic T & S profiles obtained using the approach of Cooper and Haines [1996] were used for downward projection of SSH below the mixed layer.
 HYCOM is updated by adding a fraction of the analysis increments over a chosen number of time steps.

-In the test, the HYCOM simulation was sampled along the observed altimeter tracks of TOPEX/Poseidon and ERS-2 and at observed locations of multi-channel SST (MCSST) data during the period of the assimilation, 29 August 1999-18 October 1999.
-The initial condition for the simulated data assimilation experiment was the simulated state a year later, i.e. 29 August 2000, when the Gulf of Mexico Loop Current and eddies were in an extremely different configuration, e.g. deep penetration of the Loop Current on 29 August 1999 compared to almost no penetration on 29 August 2000.
-Figure 6a-c shows the domain-averaged rms error of temperature, salinity, and the zonal component of velocity versus depth at the beginning of the assimilation period (29 August 1999) and Figure 6d-f at the end (18 October 1999).
-By the end of the assimilation period the error has been greatly reduced.
+In the test, the HYCOM simulation was sampled along the observed altimeter tracks of TOPEX/Poseidon and ERS-2 and at observed locations of multi-channel SST data during the period of the assimilation, August 29, 1999-October 18, 1999.
+The initial condition for the simulated data assimilation experiment was the simulated state a year later, that is, August 29, 2000, when the Gulf of Mexico Loop Current and eddies were in an extremely different configuration, for example, deep penetration of the Loop Current on August 29, 1999, compared to almost no penetration on August 29, 2000.
+Plates 6a-6c show the domain-averaged rms error of temperature, salinity, and the zonal component of velocity versus depth at the beginning of the assimilation period (August 29, 1999) and Plates 6d-6f at the end (October 18, 1999).
+By the end of the assimilation period, the error has been greatly reduced.

 The test was then repeated with assimilation of the real altimeter and SST data, and with the addition of temperature profile data.
-The test was initialized from the atmospherically forced simulation on 29 August 1999 and run for one year.
-SSH analyses from the HYCOM/NCODA assimilation were compared with the operational NAVOCEANO frontal analyses based on AVHRR imagery (dashed lines overlaid on the SSH fields) (Figure 6g-i).
+The test was initialized from the atmospherically forced simulation on August 29, 1999 and run for 1 year.
+SSH analyses from the HYCOM/NCODA assimilation were compared with the operational NAVOCEANO frontal analyses based on AVHRR imagery (dashed lines overlaid on the SSH fields; Plates 6g-6i).
 These comparisons indicate the success of the assimilation in mapping mesoscale variability in the Gulf of Mexico.
 See Chassignet et al. [2005] for a comparison of five different data-assimilative systems in mapping the Gulf of Mexico Loop Current and eddies in comparison with ocean color imagery, including an early version of 1/12° Atlantic HYCOM with a different data assimilation approach, the 1/16° and 1/32° global NLOM systems, 1/8° global NCOM, and a 1/24° Intra-Americas Sea NCOM.
 In other testing, HYCOM has been used to improve the performance of error covariances in NCODA, and ocean models play a crucial role in determining error covariances in some data assimilation methods, such as ensemble Kalman filtering [Evensen and van Leeuwen, 1996; Brusdal et al., 2003] and ensemble OI [Oke et al., 2007].